saleor/saleor-docs/docs/advanced/debug-tools.md

 title: Debug Tools
 ---

-We have built in support for the following debug tools:
+We have built-in support for the following debug tools:

 ### Django debug toolbar